kutyel/kutyel-hakyll/src/posts/2023-02-23-elm-to-haskell-part2.md

 <function> : a -> Maybe a
 ```

-This might be new for you, but **type Constructors are also functions!** 🤯
+This might be new for you, but **data constructors are also functions!** 🤯

 This means that for `Maybe` we just have _one_ `pure` function (`Nothing` is just a value, not a function), and you probably can guess what is the `pure` implementation for `Result`: